armory/documentation/_user_guides/pipeline-templates.md

 ---

 [Pipeline Templates](https://github.com/spinnaker/dcd-spec/blob/master/PIPELINE_TEMPLATES.md)
 are a new feature of Spinnaker.
-They are a means for standarding and distributing reusable Pipelines within a Spinnaker ecosystem.
+They are a means for standardizing and distributing reusable Pipelines within a Spinnaker ecosystem.
 The following stages are of particular note to users deploying through pipeline templates.